amehlhase316/memoranda/Deliverable2.md

 **Sprint Goal:** For this sprint we plan to get the basic foundations of our topic implemented then progress from there.

-**How many User Stories did you add to the Product Backlog:**  Number
+**How many User Stories did you add to the Product Backlog:**  7

 **How many User Stories did you add to this Sprint:**
-> Answer the questions below about your Sprint Planning?
+> 9

 **Why did you add these US, why do you think you can get them done in the next Sprint?**

-> Your Answer
+> These are basic foundations and left over US from sprint 1

 **Why do you think these fit well with your Sprint goal? (details)**

-> Your Answer
+> Yes as we need the basic foundation for the bus scheduler implemented before the more advanced parts can be added.

 **Do you have a rough idea what you need to do? (if the answer is no then please let me know on Slack)**

-> Your Answer
+> Yes